tilltnet/mobilityfeed/README.md

 MOBILITY_FEED_API_REFRESH_TOKEN="<YOUR-REFRESH-TOKEN-HERE>"
 ```

-This is a basic example which shows you how to obtain the details URLs to the
+This is a basic example which shows you how to obtain the details (including
-first 3 official GTFS feeds for Oregon and download the corresponding feed files:
+download URLs) to the first 3 official GTFS feeds for Oregon and download the
+corresponding feed files:

 ``` r
 library(mobilityfeed)